Abiel-Almonte/Abiel-Almonte.github.io/index.md

 ---
-layout: home
+layout: page
 ---

 Hello, I'm Abiel.
 I am an undergraduate computer engineer at Florida International University.

 My primary focus lies in hardware-aware programming to accelerate machine learning inference.
 Often utilizing CUDA, C++, and PyTorch alongside profiling tools to guide my optimizations.

 I am motivated by the human experience my optimizations bring to the end-user and the real-time feedback loop of collaborating on unsolved problems, especially in real-time systems for embodied AI.